dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 I wouldn't say I was bored.
 I was learning and growing in my skills.
 I just recognized that the majority of the problems I was solving were pretty close together.
 I was being challenged in some ways, but not in the deep, technical understanding of how computers worked.

 Around this time, I also started looking for other roles.
 As I searched, I noticed that most roles I got excited about all mentioned a preference towards a higher degree.
-But maybe that was just recruiting.
-Either way, it was a data point.
+I thought this was interesting as I had always it didn't mean that much.

 I started doing some more research.
 I took a look at the people who had the roles I was wanting to grow into.
 I realized that many of these people did have some form of a graduate degree, after all.
 Not enough reason to go back to school on its own, but there was a clear correlation between the roles I wanted and an advanced degree.